Silver Linings Playbook: Plot

-When Patrizio claims that the Eagles lost because of Tiffany's newfound involvement in Pat's life, she refutes his allegations by pointing out that Philadelphia sports teams had done better whenever she and Pat were together.
+When Patrizio Sr. claims that the Eagles lost because of Tiffany's newfound involvement in Pat's life, Tiffany refutes his allegations by pointing out that Philadelphia sports teams had done better whenever she and Pat were together.
 Convinced, Patrizio makes a parlay with his friend Randy: If the Eagles win their week 16 game against the Dallas Cowboys and Tiffany and Pat score five out of ten in their dance competition, he will win back double the money he lost on the first bet.

 Pat is reluctant, but Tiffany, Dolores, and Patrizio conspire to persuade him to dance in the competition, telling him Nikki will be there.
 Noticing that the letter from Nikki includes the phrase "If it's me reading the signs...", frequently used by Tiffany, he realizes that Tiffany fabricated the letter.
 Tiffany, Pat, and their friends and family arrive at the competition on the night of the football game.
 Tiffany despairs when she sees Nikki in the audience, invited by Ronnie and his wife Veronica.
 They want Nikki to lift her restraining order on Pat, giving them the chance to reconcile.
 Tiffany starts to drink heavily at the bar.

 Pat finds Tiffany moments before their turn and drags her onto the dance floor.
 They begin their routine as the Eagles defeat the Cowboys.
 After their set, Tiffany and Pat receive an average score of exactly 5.0 points amid cheers from friends and family and confused looks from the crowd.
 Pat approaches Nikki and whispers into her ear.
 Seeing this, Tiffany runs off.
 Pat Sr. tells his son that unlike Nikki, Tiffany really loves him, and he should not let her go, as it would haunt him for the rest of his life.
 Pat catches Tiffany and hands her a letter in which he admits to knowing she forged the letter earlier.
 He confesses that he loved her from the moment they became acquainted, but that it took him a long time to realize and accept it.
 They share a kiss.
 Patrizio opens a restaurant with the money he has won, and Pat and Tiffany begin a relationship, no longer wearing their wedding rings.